 Can I Stop My Foreclosure Process Once It Starts?

-When the foreclosure process starts, homeowners may feel like there is no other choice.
+When the process starts, homeowners may feel like there is no other option.
 But it’s not impossible to stop a foreclosure.
 Knowing the many legal and financial choices can help you find ways to stop the process.
 There are many ways to avoid foreclosure and keep your house, including talking directly to lenders, looking into refinancing, or looking into government programs that help homeowners who are having trouble making their payments.
-Getting professional counsel from a lawyer or a financial expert could help you find a way out of an approaching foreclosure auction.
+Hiring professional counsel from a lawyer or a financial expert could help you find a way out of an impending foreclosure auction.

 Exploring Legal and Financial Pathways to Halt the Foreclosure